Designer Shower Curtains

 Because bathrooms are typically the smallest room in the house, bath decor is often overlooked.
 Remodeling a dated bath can cost a fortune, but it doesn't have to.
 Often, a few carefully chosen elements can quickly transform even the most dated bath.
 The easiest update is a hanging a new designer shower curtain.
 Since it's usually the largest element in most bathrooms, a fresh bath curtain has the biggest impact.
 Add a can of paint and you'll wonder why you didn't do this sooner!

 WICKED SCARY COLORS

-If your bathroom decor features colors that hurt your eyes and break you heart, here are a few tips.
-The bath in my first house featured vivid coral pink and mint green tile.
+If your bathroom decor features colors that hurt your eyes and break your heart, I feel your pain.
+The bath in my first home featured coral pink and mint green tile.
 Like, both colors - in one room.
-What the actual hell.
 Buying the house set me back for ever, so remodeling was out of the question.
 My first decorating attempt made a bad situation worse.
-I chose pink and green floral wallpaper and hung a pink and green striped shower curtain.
-It was candy land and my teeth hurt just to look at it.
+I chose pink and green floral wallpaper and showed remarkable restraint by choosing a white shower curtain.
+It was candy land and it hurt my teeth just to look at it.

 IGNORE THE COLOR